 Dear passengers, welcome to Hong Kong, Cypherpunk Harbour.
 Please wipe out your chat logs, photos, videos, browsing history, and put on a mask before proceeding to a counter.
 Enjoy your stay and be water.

 Disclaimer: in this article we focus on organization and tech, rather than politics.
 To Chinese nationalists: if you disagree with information below, feel free to participate in the discussion in a civil and polite way.
 Both sides have a right to speak out, that’s called freedom of speech.
 And if you think that I’m a pro-US shill, then read my article about US imperialism.
 To HK activists: the information is taken from open sources such as public tg groups, lihkg, reddit, so it won’t expose any secrets, but it will tackle “foreign interference” myth.
 I also own BTC, ETH, BCH, and other coins, but my portfolio is heavily diversified, so I don’t have financial incentives to shill for any particular coin.
-This article is brought to you by privacy-oriented peer-to-peer crypto trading platform LocalEthereum.
+This article is brought to you by a privacy-oriented peer-to-peer marketplace LocalCryptos.

 Unjust laws exist;